shoyer/stephanhoyer.com/_posts/2015-03-22-numba-vs-cython-how-to-choose.md

-In contrast, Cython can compile arbitrary Python code, and can even directly call C. The ability to Cythonize an entire module written using advanced Python features and then only tweaks the bottlenecks for speed can be really nice.
+In contrast, Cython can compile arbitrary Python code, and can even directly call C. The ability to Cythonize an entire module written using advanced Python features and then only tweak the bottlenecks for speed can be really nice.

 For example, switching to an
 [extension type](http://docs.cython.org/src/userguide/extension_types.html) and